LukeShortCloud/rootpages/src/programming/python.rst

 ^^^^

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "load(<FILE>)", "Load a JSON dictionary from a file.", "" "loads(<STR>)", "Load a JSON dictionary from a string.", "" "dump(<STR>)", "Load JSON as a string from a file.", "" "dumps(<DICT>,  indent=4)", "Convert a JSON dictionary into a string and indent it to make it human readable.", ""
+   "load(<FILE>)", "Load a JSON dictionary from a file."
+   "loads(<STR>)", "Load a JSON dictionary from a string."
+   "dump(<STR>)", "Load JSON as a string from a file."
+   "dumps(<DICT>,  indent=4)", "Convert a JSON dictionary into a string and indent it to make it human readable."

 [18]